nkullman/bikedata/README.md

 ### Changes between Storyboard and the Final Implementation

-Only slight differences exist between our storyboard and final implementation.
-One change is purely visual, with our legend and controls moving to the left of the display.
-Another change
+While the development process generated additional ideas which we have not pursued on account of time, no functional differences exist between our storyboard and final implementation.

 <!--- A paragraph explaining changes between the storyboard and the final implementation. --->